BA (Leicester), PGCE (Oxon), MPhil (Cantab), PhD (Cantab)

 Fellow (A), College Lecturer, Assistant Tutor, Postgraduate Mentor

 - Fellow (A)

 - Postgraduate Mentor

-- University Assistant Professor in Criminology & Criminal Justice at the Institute of Criminology
+- University Associate Professor in Criminology & Criminal Justice at the Institute of Criminology

-Dr Caroline Lanskey is a researcher in education and criminology, with a particular interest in young people and the justice system.
+Dr Caroline Lanskey is a researcher in criminology and education, with a particular interest in young people and the justice system.

-She is University Assistant Professor in Criminology and Criminal Justice at the Institute of Criminology and Deputy Director of the Institute’s research Centre for Community, Gender and Social Justice.
+She is University Associate Professor in Criminology and Criminal Justice at the Institute of Criminology and Director of the Institute’s Justice and Society Research Centre.

 After an earlier career in teaching and educational research, she joined the Institute of Criminology in 2006.

 Dr Lanskey teaches and supervises students at undergraduate, masters and PhD levels.
-She is the course organiser of the ‘Foundations of Criminology and Criminal Justice’ course as part of the joint sociology/criminology degree for students on the Human, Social and Political Sciences Tripos. .
+She is the course organiser of the ‘Foundations of Criminology and Criminal Justice’ cpaper which is part of the joint sociology/criminology degree for students on the Human, Social and Political Sciences Tripos. .
 In 2019 she received the Cambridge University Students Union student-led teaching award for academic support.